-- "Van-Leer" transport scheme used in the dynamical part ( tracvl and vlsplt in the dynamical part): Hourdin and Armengaud [1999] - Transport by turbulent diffusion (in vdifc), convection (in convadj), sedimentation ( sedim), dust lifting by winds ( dustlift): see note "Preliminary design of dust lifting and transport in the Model" (ESA contract, Work Package 4, 1998, available on the web). - Dust lifting by "Dust devils" ( dustdevil) Rennò et al. [1998]. - Dust transport by the "Mass mixing ratio / Number mixing ratio" method for grain size evolution: article by F. Forget in progress - Watercycle, see Montmessin et al. [2004] - Chemistry, see Lefèvre et al. [2004]
+- "Van-Leer" transport scheme used in the dynamical part (tracvl and vlsplt in the dynamical part): Hourdin and Armengaud [1999] - Transport by turbulent diffusion (in vdifc), convection (in convadj), sedimentation (sedim), dust lifting by winds (dustlift): see note "Preliminary design of dust lifting and transport in the Model" (ESA contract, Work Package 4, 1998, available on the web). - Dust transport by the "Mass mixing ratio / Number mixing ratio" method for grain size evolution: see article by Madeleine et al. [2011]